openshift-labs/learn-katacoda/intro-openshift/getting-started/1explore-cli.md

-OpenShift CLI is accessed using the command _oc_.
+The OpenShift CLI is accessed using the command _oc_.
 From here, you can administrate the entire OpenShift cluster and deploy new applications.

-The CLI exposes the underlying technology of Kubernetes with the enhancements made by OpenShift.
-Users familiar with Kubernetes will be able to adopt OpenShift quickly.
+The CLI exposes the underlying Kubernetes orchestration system with the enhancements made by OpenShift.
+Users familiar with Kubernetes will be able to adopt to OpenShift quickly.
 The CLI is ideal in situations where you are:

 1) Working directly with project source code.